How to Create an LLC in Washington State

 The unique tax benefits also make LLC status a favorable option.
 Many businesses do not pay taxes at the business level.
 Instead, earnings or losses are passed through to owners, which they report on their individual tax returns.

-What to Know Before Starting an LLC in Washington state
+What to know before starting an LLC in Washington state

-Will you be the sole member of the LLC?
-If so, you will be able to account for your business taxes under a schedule C on your personal tax return.
-This means you will be able to deduct all business expenses on your own tax return, which can help lower your tax liability.
+LLC benefits are attractive, but they aren’t the only considerations.
+Before you establish an LLC in Washington, you should understand what the process requires to avoid any hurdles that could delay your business launch.
+For example: Will you be the sole member of the LLC?
+If so, you will be able to account for your business taxes under Schedule C on your personal tax return.
+This means you can deduct all business expenses on your tax return, which can help lower your tax liability.

+If there are other members in the LLC (outside of your spouse), you will need to file a separate LLC tax return.
+Members of the LLC will need to file K-1 forms with their taxes.
 If you have multiple members, you should also spell out each other’s rights in the LLC, such as what happens to the company in the event of the death of a member, a split-up, or another major event.

 There are advantages and disadvantages to each, so explore your options to see which offers your business the greatest benefit.